Indigo744/Modx-Revo-Simple-Ace-Code-Editor/core/components/simpleacecodeeditor/documents/readme.txt

 Integrates Ace Code Editor into MODx Revolution in a simple way.

+Features:

+    Dead simple.
+Really.
+    Works out of the box with sensible default
+    CTRL-D to duplicate
+    Auto completion on CTRL-SPACE
+    MODX syntax highlighting
+    Emmet integration
+    Full-screen support (F11 while cursor in editor) Set a specific MIME type for you chunks (like a shebang)

 Available properties are:

     AcePath: URL or path to ACE javascript file